Phishing and Scams

 When people refer to phishing, they are most commonly referring to phishing attempts that come over email, however there are a few other types of phishing:

-- Smishing - Phishing attempts that come over SMS (text) messaging.
+• Smishing - Phishing attempts that come only by SMS (text) messaging.
 Cell phone users receive a text that usually contains a link or phone number which will then attempt to get personal information from you.
 Criminals may even send these pretending to be a bank or cell phone carrier.

 Have I Been the Victim of a Phishing Scam?